Welcome to The Climbing Dictionary !!!

 Edging

 Foot technique where one uses the edge of the climbing shoe to stand on small footholds.
-The opposite of smearing.

 (d) Kanten, (f) Gratonner, (e) cantear